ved-light/reaction-time-tester/README.md

 3. Wait for the "GO!!!" text.
 4. Press `ENTER` immediately.
 5. View your reaction time in seconds.
-6. Type 'y' to retry or 'n' to exit
+6. Type 'y' to retry or 'n' to exit.